DareDevil56/DareDevil56/README.md

 - 👋 Hi, I’m @DareDevil56
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Dart and Flutter Framework
+- 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to collaborate on Android Development using Flutter.
+- 💞️ I’m looking to collaborate on Full Stack Development.
 - 📫 You can reach me at:
 https://www.linkedin.com/in/pankaj-gond-733b40228
 <!---